Purananuru: Reference to death and rituals

-Reference to the Ramayana

-The Purananurus reference to Sita being kidnapped by evil king Ravana is the earliest mention of the Ramayana in Tamil literature.

-The earliest reference to the Ramayana epic in Tamil literature is found in the Purananuru 378, attributed to the poet UnPodiPasunKudaiyar, written in praise of the Chola king IIamchetchenni.
-The poem makes the analogy of a poet receiving royal gifts and that worn by the relatives of the poet as being unworthy for their status, to the event in the Ramayana, where Sita drops her jewels when abducted by Ravana and these jewels being picked up red-faced monkeys who delightfully wore the ornaments.

 Publishing in modern times

-U. V. Swaminatha Iyer (1855-1942) resurrected the first three epics and Sangam literature from the appalling neglect and wanton destruction of centuries.
+U. V. Swaminatha Iyer (1855–1942) resurrected the first three epics and Sangam literature from the appalling neglect and wanton destruction of centuries.
 He reprinted the literature present in the palm leaf form to paper books.
 He published Purananuru for the first time in 1894.
 Ramaswami Mudaliar, a Tamil scholar, first gave him the palm leaves of Civaka Cintamani to study.
 Being the first time, Swaminatha Iyer had to face many difficulties in terms of interpreting, finding the missing leaves, textual errors and unfamiliar terms.
 He went on tiring journeys to remote villages in search of the missing manuscripts.
 After years of toil, he published Civaka Cintamani in book form in 1887, followed by Silappatikaram in 1892 and Purananuru in 1894.
 Along with the text, he added abundant commentary and explanatory notes of terms, textual variations and approaches to explaining the context.